 There are many frugal uses for leftovers.
 I’m sure you have a few tricks of your own.
 The following recipe is an example of taking a recipe for a traditional Mediterranean dish and modifying it to use up some leftovers.
 If you thought this post was about what to do with a bunch of leftover moussaka from your last Greek cooking extravaganza, you’re going to be disappointed.
-If you make moussaka right, there won’t be any leftovers anyway. 😉 If you haven’t made or had moussaka before, you’re in for a real treat.
+Any way, there won’t be any leftovers if you make moussaka right,. 😉 If you haven’t made or had moussaka before, you’re in for a real treat.

 Traditional Greek moussaka is a layered casserole of ground meat, eggplant, tomato, white sauce, and spices.
 The recipe that follows is far from traditional moussaka, which itself has many variations in Greece, Eastern Europe, Turkey, Egypt and other Mediterranean countries.
-This recipe came from my attempt to do something healthy and interesting with left over spaghetti sauce and some fresh vegetables from the farmers market.
-This is a good example of taking an idea from one culture and using ingredients and flavors from another.
+This recipe for moussaka from leftover spaghetti sauce came from my attempt to do something healthy and interesting with leftover spaghetti sauce and some fresh vegetables from the farmers market.

 Spaghetti sauce moussaka

 - 3 cups leftover spaghetti sauce with meat

 - 1 large eggplant, sliced into 1/8″ rounds

 - 1 medium zucchini, sliced into 1/8″ rounds

 - 1 roma tomato, sliced very thinly

 - 3T olive oil, divided

 - 1/4 cup fresh flat-leaf parsley, chopped